nodejs/citgm/README.md

-  --customTest <path>         Run a custom node test script instead of "npm test" -x, --junit [path]          Output results in junit xml with optional file path -o, --timeout <length>      Set timeout for npm install -c, --sha <commit-sha>      Install module from commit-sha -u, --uid <uid>             Set the uid (posix only) -g, --gid <uid>             Set the gid (posix only) -a, --append                Turns on append results to file mode rather than replace
+  --customTest <path>         Run a custom node test script instead of "npm test" -x, --junit [path]          Output results in junit xml with optional file path -o, --timeout <length>      Set timeout for npm install -c, --sha <commit-sha>      Install module from commit-sha, branch or tag -u, --uid <uid>             Set the uid (posix only) -g, --gid <uid>             Set the gid (posix only) -a, --append                Turns on append results to file mode rather than replace